March 8, 2021

 By Kathryn Montana Perkinson

 Wind River Country’s population might be small, but the individuals are mighty.
-As we close out March, Women’s History Month, let’s take a moment to celebrate one of Wind River Country’s greatest heroes: Esther Hobart Morris.
+March is Women’s History Month and we want to celebrate the life of one of Wind River Country’s greatest heroes: Esther Hobart Morris.

 Morris stands out as a leader in women’s suffrage.
 She was born in Tioga County, New York in 1812.
 At the age of 30, Morris moved with her son to Illinois after her first husband passed away.
 In 1850 she married local merchant John Morris and gave birth to twins.
 Eighteen years later, her husband and firstborn moved to our own South Pass City in what is now Wind River Country.